Can Anesthesia Cause Brain Damage?

 Drugs used in general anesthesia are strong sedatives.
 They induce unconsciousness, stop pain, and suppress other reflexes necessary for surgery.
 Sedatives also cause respiratory depression (slow, shallow breathing) and affect blood pressure.

-Anesthesia providers monitor patients’ breathing and vitals closely; serious anesthesia complications during surgery such as brain damage or death are rare.
-They typically arise from issues with oxygen delivery, blood flow, or adverse drug reactions.
+Anesthesia providers closely monitor patients’ breathing and vitals, so they can address problems quickly.
+When serious complications do occur, they typically arise from issues with oxygen delivery, blood flow, or adverse drug reactions.

 Hypoxia.